 As a staffer / admin

-Here are 10 ways you can erode players’ trust and exemplify toxic behavior in your game:
+Here are 10 ways game admins erode players’ trust and exemplify toxic behavior:

 - Engage – or allow other players to engage – in homophobia, transphobia, sexism, racism, anti-Semitism, ableism, and other forms of discrimination.